alanng10/class-lang/Doc/Article/System/Memory/a.md

 # System Memory

-System has memory that is data store.
+System has memory that is used to store any data.

 Memory has ideally minimum capacity that is
 2 ^ 20 blocks.